alsyundawy/dns-blocklists/submit_pullrequest_here/repository_README.txt

 *A blocklist for blocking domains registered in the last 10 or 30 days.
 These domains are known to be favoured by threat actors to launch malicious campaigns.*

+> [!NOTE]
-***NOTE:*** *It may contain a few false positive domains that limit functionality.
+> *It may contain a few false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.*

 |             | Light           | Normal          | Pro             | Pro++           | Ultimate        | TIF   |
 |:-----------:|:---------------:|:---------------:|:---------------:|:---------------:|:---------------:| :---: |